Elchin-Novruzov/Fight-game-With-JS/README.md

 This is a 2 players local game.
-Created by Elchin Novruzov with Javascript Player 1 Controls:
+Created by Elchin Novruzov with Javascript.

+Player 1 Controls:
 - A: Left
 - D: Right